victoriadrake/victoriadrake.github.io/content/posts/20210209-raise-return-python/index.md

 ---
-title: Do I raise or return errors in Python?
+title: Do I Raise or Return Errors in Python?
 date: 2021-02-09T05:34:48-05:00

 aliases:
     - /blog/do-i-raise-or-return-errors-in-python/
-description: An engineer's guide to building robust, debuggable Python applications that fail fast and fail loud.
+description: A principal engineer's guide to building robust, debuggable Python applications that fail fast and fail loud.
 tags:
     - leadership
     - compsci